-These continue to be trying times for all of us.
-Please know that we are here for you and are seeing patients in the office and by tele-medicine encounters.
-Many of you are overdue for routine care and need a visit.
+My extension is 295 for non-urgent phone messages.
+If you have an emergency and need to contact me, follow the instructions.
+My medical assistant, Angelica Suaste, can be reached at extension 274.
+395 is my emergency extension.
+You may enter our extension as soon as the line is answered.
+Please know that we are here for you and are seeing patients in the office and in telemedicine encounters (instructions below).
+Many of you are overdue for routine care and need a visit, so go ahead and schedule.
 We have made changes in our office for in-person appointments.
 See our home page for details.

 Dr. Jones is using Doxy.Me for telemedicine, online visits.
 You can click on this address to reach the site: https://doxy.me/drjayjones.
 No apps or downloads required.

 Many of you have questions and the situation is changing.
 However, most questions have already been answered at one of the following websites: